OpenPeerPower/OpenPeerPower.github.io/_docs/installation/centos.markdown

 Type=simple
 # %i means the username is derrived from the filename.
 User=%i
-# a python venv for hass exists in /opt/hass/venv
+# a python venv for opp exists in /opt/opp/venv
-ExecStart=/srv/openpeerpower/bin/hass
+ExecStart=/srv/openpeerpower/bin/opp

 [Install]
 WantedBy=multi-user.target